 Bonaire’s Historic Lighthouses

-Bonaire has three historic lighthouses that are well known.
+Bonaire has three historic lighthouses that are well known, plus two light beacons.

-Lighthouses have always performed an important role in maritime communities, warning those at sea of close contact to land or shallow reefs.
-Bonaire has five lighthouses, although not all are well known.
+Lighthouses have always performed an important role in maritime communities, warning those at sea of close contact with land or shallow reefs.
+Bonaire has five lighthouses, although two are considered light beacons.

 Bonaire’s lighthouses were renovated in 2011 and 2012.

 Beginning in October 2011, the Rijkswaterstaat immediately began work to renovate Bonaire’s five lighthouses, which are located at Willemstoren, Spelonk, Wecuwa, Seru Bentana, and Klein Bonaire.
 While this work had the goal of increased safety for those people who maintain the lighthouses, the monumental character of the buildings was also protected.

 In March 2012, the first of the five lighthouses (or light beacons), and probably Bonaire’s most famous lighthouse, Willemstoren, at the southern end of the island, was totally renovated and is in good working order.

 In August 2012, the lighthouse at Spelonk was wearing a new coat of paint and is back at work, keeping mariners aware of Bonaire’s eastern coastline.
 Dutch State Secretary (Infrastructure and Environment), Joop Atsma, was on a visit to the Dutch Caribbean islands of Bonaire, Saba, and St. Eustatius.
 While visiting Bonaire, he officially re-opened the renovated lighthouse at Boca Spelonk by handing the key to the local government of Bonaire, symbolically returning the responsibility for the management and maintenance of the lighthouse to the local governmental level.